 The Buzz will be published at the beginning of each month during the school year.
 Please click here to review submission deadlines for each issue.
 Please add our website to your favorites/bookmarks and make it a practice to check the website for calendar and other updates: https://www.carlisle.k12.ma.us.

-Welcome back!
-Our PTO will be using Membership Toolkit this year —an online service that makes it easier to work together.
-The free online Husky Directory, PTO contributions, volunteer signups, and email communications all run through this service.
+MySchoolAnywhere is now called Membership Toolkit this year.
+The FREE online Husky Directory, PTO contributions, volunteer signups, and email communications all run through this service.
 The software is secure, easy to use, and free to families.
-We hope you will join us in making our school a great place for kids this year!

 Download the Free App!